maegant/ECE4560/demo_pages/straightline_path.md

 ---
 layout: page
-title: Straight-Line Path
+title: Straight-Line Paths
-permalink: /straight-line/
+permalink: /straight-line-paths/
 parent: Interactive Example
 nav_order: 6
 usemathjax: true
 ---

-# Straight-Line Path in Task Space
+# Straight-Line Paths

-If we want to command a manipulator to move from one task-space configuration to another while following a straightline path (with the straight line being in task space), we will also need to use a cubic spline interpolation to create a smooth trajectory between two points.
-However, this cubic spline will now be applied to a time-scaling function that parameterizes the straight-line path.
+If we want to command a manipulator to move in a straight line (either in Joint Space or in Task Space), we will no longer be able to use a cubic spline directly on the joint angles.
+However, to maintain smooth profiles, we will still use a cubic spline but apply it to a time-scaling function instead.

 This time-scaling function is also defined by a cubic polynomial: